Amigos-SACCO/Mifos-Mobile/Server_connection_fix.md

 The issues were mainly due to the use of self-signed certificates or custom SSL configurations in the server environment, which were not recognized by the default SSL verification mechanism of OkHttp (the networking library used by Mifos Mobile).

-**Hostname Verification:** The self-signed certificate did not include the server's hostname as the Common Name (CN) or in the Subject Alternative Names (SANs).
+**Hostname Verification:** The `self-signed certificate` did not include the server's hostname as the `Common Name (CN)` or in the Subject Alternative Names (SANs).
 Since the certificate did not match the hostname used to access the server, the hostname verification failed during the SSL handshake.

-**Certificate Trust:** Since the self-signed certificate was not issued by a trusted Certificate Authority (CA), the Android system did not recognize it as a trusted certificate.
+**Certificate Trust:** Since the `self-signed certificate` was not issued by a trusted `Certificate Authority (CA)`, the Android system did not recognize it as a trusted certificate.
 As a result, the certificate verification step during the SSL handshake failed.

-Solution: Disabling SSL Verification and Hostname Verification in Mifos Mobile To resolve the SSL verification and hostname verification issues, the following modifications were made to the Mifos Mobile codebase:
+Solution: Disabling `SSL Verification` and `Hostname Verification` in Mifos Mobile To resolve the SSL verification and hostname verification issues, the following modifications were made to the Mifos Mobile codebase:

 1. **Modified SelfServiceOkHttpClient**
    - The SelfServiceOkHttpClient class, responsible for providing the OkHttp client instance used for network requests, was updated to include custom SSL configuration.

 2. **TrustManager**
-   - A custom X509TrustManager was implemented to disable SSL verification.
+   - A custom `X509TrustManager` was implemented to disable SSL verification.
 The custom TrustManager accepts all server certificates without verification, effectively trusting all certificates.

 3. **SSL Context**
-   - A custom SSLContext was created using the custom TrustManager.
+   - A custom `SSLContext` was created using the custom `TrustManager`.
 The SSLContext is responsible for managing the SSL configuration used by OkHttp for secure connections.

 4. **Hostname Verifier**
-   - To disable host-name verification, a custom  Hostname Verifier was implemented.
+   - To disable `host-name verification`, a custom  Hostname Verifier was implemented.
 The custom Hostname Verifier always returns `true`, allowing any host-name to be considered valid during SSL handshakes.

 # Implementation Steps
 The following are the step-by-step changes made to the code base to implement the solution: